 Corpora te Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
 We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed4 PRINCIP LE 2 - STRUCTURE THE BOARD TO ADD VALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. the fact that we have a nomination committee that complies with paragraphs (1) and (2): in our Corporate Governance Statement at section 1.2.1 and a copy of the charter of the committee: at the 'Governance' section of our website at www.adbri.com.au and the information referred to in paragraphs (4) and (5): in our Corporate Governance Statement at section 2.1 and at page 40 of our 2016 Annual Report 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership. our board skills matrix: in our Corporate Governance Statement at section 1.2.5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. the names of the directors considered by the board to be independent directors: in our Corporate Governance Statement at section 1.2.1 and at pages 30 to 31 of our 2016 Annual Report and the length of service of each director: at pages 30 and 31 of our 2016 Annual Report
+We have disclosed \dots^4 PRINCIP LE 2 - STRUCTURE THE BOARD TO ADD VALUE 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. the fact that we have a nomination committee that complies with paragraphs (1) and (2): in our Corporate Governance Statement at section 2 and a copy of the charter of the committee: at the 'Governance' section of our website at www.adbri.com.au and the information referred to in paragraphs (4) and (5): in our Corporate Governance Statement at section 2 and at page 48 of our 2017 Annual Report 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership. our board skills matrix: in our Corporate Governance Statement at section 1.2.5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. the names of the directors considered by the board to be independent directors: ☑ in our Corporate Governance Statement at section 1.2.1 and at pages 34 to 35 of our 2017 Annual Report and, where applicable, the information referred to in paragraph (b): ☑ in our Corporate Governance Statement at section 1.2.1 and the length of service of each director: ☑ at pages 34 and 35 of our 2017 Annual Report